roysamt/CodeSnippets/README.md

 # CodeSnippets

-Various snippets I've found useful in the past
+Various snippets I've found useful in the past, and/or use frequently.